ktorio/ktor-documentation/topics/responses.md

 ### File {id="file"}
 To respond to a client with a content of a file, use the [call.respondFile](https://api.ktor.io/%ktor_version%/io.ktor.response/respond-file.html) function.
-A code snippet below shows how respond with a specified file and make this file downloadable by using the [Content-Disposition](#headers) header:
+A code snippet below shows how to send a specified file in a response and make this file downloadable by adding the `Content-Disposition` [header](#headers):
 ```kotlin
 ```
 {src="/snippets/download-file/src/main/kotlin/com/example/DownloadFile.kt" include-symbol="main"}